Skip to content

 Key takeaways

-• Homeowners can check engineer credentials on the Gas Safe Register website or by text.
+• Homeowners can check engineer credentials on the Gas Safe Register website.

 • Only engineers listed on the Gas Safe Register should install or service gas appliances.
 This is crucial for preventing carbon monoxide leaks from poorly installed or maintained appliances.